Iran to probe black boxes after missile blamed for plane crash

 Iran, which denies the Boeing 737-800 was downed by a missile, showed the voice and flight data recorders on state TV on Friday but said it could take a month or two to extract data.

+Later in the day, the semi-official Fars news agency reported that on Saturday Iran would announce the reason for the crash, citing an informed source.
+The announcement will be made after a meeting of an Iranian commission focused on air accidents, Fars said, but it gave no further details.

-Tehran said it may ask Russia, Canada, France or Ukraine for help in a probe that could take one or two years to complete.
+Tehran said earlier that it may ask Russia, Canada, France or Ukraine for help in a probe that could take one or two years to complete.

 “We prefer to download the black boxes in Iran.
-But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organization, told a news conference in Tehran.
+But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.

 The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after it fired at U.S. targets in Iraq. tmsnrt.rs/39MLwwx